 - Any student proficient at grade level in reading and writing

-On the last day of each program parents are invited to an open house starting at 9:30 am, where students will collaborate with their parent on the final project, and share their experiences from the camp.
+On the last day of the program, parents are invited to an open house starting at 9:30 am, where students will collaborate with their parent on the final project, and share their experiences from the program.

 Program Website Edits